tessel/t1-docs/tutorials/untethered.md

 (There are various other ways to power your Tessel as well.
 You can read about them [here](https://tessel.io/docs/power).)

-Plug in your Tessel to power.
+Once you've pushed your code to Tessel's Flash, plug in your Tessel to power.

-Tessel will boot up and immediately start running your code!
+Tessel should boot up and immediately start running your code.

 *Make something cool?
 Show it off on the [Projects Page](//projects.tessel.io)!*